beny23/myblog/content/posts/crypto_when_will_the_madness_stop.md

 > constraints on the number of transactions it can process (fewer than a million per day) combined with users' finite
 > tolerance for paying fees limit the growth potential of this as a revenue source.

-Bitcoin has a natural limit on the number of transactions!
+Bitcoin has a natural limit on the number of transactions, fewer than a million per day.
 How does that stack up against the existing (and in terms of energy cheaper by orders of magnitude) card networks.
 According to [this piece](https://www.cardrates.com/advice/number-of-credit-card-transactions-per-day-year/) on cardrates.com there are about 1 billion transactions a day.
 Hey, progress there - Bitcoin is only worse by a factor of a thousand.